somya-cb/CouchbaseSync/README.md

 - **`AppSync.sln`**: The solution file that contains the project and solution structure.
 - **`MauiProgram.cs`**: The file where services and dependencies are configured for the app.
 - **`Dataset.json`**: This is the dataset you can import onto Capella.

+## 🔧 Setup & Configuration

+### Couchbase Capella Setup

+1. **Create Cluster & Bucket:**
+   - Set up a Couchbase Capella cluster
+   - Create bucket: `users`
+   - Create scope: `employees`
+   - Create collection: `profiles`

+2. **App Services Configuration:**
+   - Create an App Services endpoint
+   - Create a user (test-user) for the endpoint
+   - In Access & Validation, use wildcard `!` to allow all access
+   - Update the sync gateway URL in `SyncService.cs` with your endpoint

+3. **Network Access:**
+   - Allow IP address access in Capella (blocks all by default)
+   - For testing: Can allow access from everywhere
+   - ⚠️ **Not recommended for production** - use specific IP ranges

+### App Configuration

+**Login Credentials:** Use the same credentials as your App Services user
 ## 📱 Screenshots

 ### iOS